KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 Setting up the weights file.
 There are two options with the weights file.
 You can use the weights file that you created in Step 5, or you can use the weights file from the Georgia Project on GitHub here:  [weights file](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.0/GAweights.h5).

 Either way, save it to the existing \inference folder in the code folder on your pc.
-Note that there is a "weights_file" variables in the GAinference.py code.
+Note that there is a "weights_file" variable in the GAinference.py code.
 By default, it is expecting the weights file to be called "GAweights.h5".
 Edit that as needed.

 Run GAinference.py.
 The labeling and confidence factors will appear in the output window.